osman28tr/ServicesHealthCheck-With-Net8WorkerService/Readme.md

 </p>

 <p align="justify">
-    <b>ServicesHealthCheck.BusinessLayer: </b> It is the layer where application-related business processes are carried out and database manager classes are located.
-CQRS design pattern is used to separate data reading and writing operations in CRUD operations.
+    <b>ServicesHealthCheck.BusinessLayer: </b> It is the layer where the business processes related to the application are carried out and the database manager classes are located.
+CQRS design pattern was used to separate data reading and writing operations in CRUD operations.
 In this way, flexibility and sustainability are increased.
-The mediator library is used to use the CQRS design pattern effectively.
-The automapper library is used to easily perform mapping between dto classes and entity classes.
-Mailkit library is used to send notifications.
-The signalr.client library was used within the service under the Realtimes folder to send instant data from the Worker Service to the signalR layer.
+Mediator library was used to effectively use the CQRS design pattern.
+Automapper library was used to easily perform mapping between dto classes and entity classes.
+Mailkit library was used to send notifications.
+Signalr.client library was used within the service under Realtimes folder to send instant data from Worker Service to signalR layer.
 </p>

 <h4>HealthCheck.Servis - Layers</h4>